labex-labs/open-source-labs/rust/rust-book/lab-ch04-01-what-is-ownership/step8.md

 Rust has a special annotation called the `Copy` trait that we can place on types that are stored on the stack, as integers are (we'll talk more about traits in Chapter 10).
 If a type implements the `Copy` trait, variables that use it do not move, but rather are trivially copied, making them still valid after assignment to another variable.

 Rust won't let us annotate a type with `Copy` if the type, or any of its parts, has implemented the `Drop` trait.
 If the type needs something special to happen when the value goes out of scope and we add the `Copy` annotation to that type, we'll get a compile-time error.
-To learn about how to add the `Copy` annotation to your type to implement the trait, see "Derivable Traits" on page XX.
+To learn about how to add the `Copy` annotation to your type to implement the trait, see "Derivable Traits".

 So, what types implement the `Copy` trait?
 You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can implement `Copy`, and nothing that requires allocation or is some form of resource can implement `Copy`.
 Here are some of the types that implement `Copy`: